MestreSales/mestresales.github.io/content/categories/personal-entries/_index.md

 ---
 title: Personal Entries
-description: Anything related with the me, kind of like a diary, but to the open-world
+description: Anything related with me, kind of like a diary, but to the open-world
 image: wide.jpg

 # Badge style